Release Date: 7/11/13

 Over the years, computers have shipped with more RAM and users have stored more files.
-This release retunes Backblaze to produce the file list for backup 2 times faster for users with large number of files.
+This release retunes Backblaze to produce the file list for backup two times faster for users with large numbers of files.
 (Users will small numbers of files will have unchanged performance.)

-Backblaze was designed to easily backup hundreds of thousands of files per computer.
+Backblaze was designed to easily back up hundreds of thousands of files per computer.
 For the few users with millions of files on a single computer, their experience was suboptimal.
-This new releases increases the scalability 8 times on 64 bit architectures to improve the experience.
+This new release increases the scalability by eight times on 64 bit architectures to improve the experience.

 The Backblaze service will measure various performance metrics in order to help continue tuning the service for higher performance.